-But exercise can help create the calorie deficit that is required for fat loss.
+But exercise can help create a calorie deficit that is required for fat loss.

 There are two ways to create the calorie deficit –

-- Eat less calories to create the calorie deficit
+- Eat fewer calories to create the calorie deficit

 - Burn more calories than you eat

-The first group created the calorie deficit by eating less while second group used both diet and aerobic training to create the same amount of calorie deficit.
-At the end of the 8 week trial, the group that did not exercise had lost similar amounts of weight and body fat as that of the group which combined aerobic training with their diets.
+The first group created the calorie deficit by eating less while the second group used both diet and aerobic training to create the same amount of calorie deficit.
+At the end of the 8-week trial, the group that did not exercise had lost similar amounts of weight and body fat as that of the group which combined aerobic training with their diets.